 We then verify the information that is submitted in the application.
-If your application is approved, we will send you an email with our decision.
-We require a non-refundable $300 deposit guaranteeing your puppy purchase.
+We WILL verify home ownership or rental information!
+If you rent, we WILL confirm that you have permission to house a dog of standard poodle size.
+The process concludes with us sending you an email with our decision.
+If your application is approved, we require a non-refundable $500 deposit guaranteeing your puppy purchase.
 The deposit is due immediately upon adoption application approval.
-If you are requesting that your puppy of choice, tail is not docked, the full re-homing fee is due at the time of adoption application approval and there are no refunds.
-We sometimes have multiple applications for a single puppy.
+If you are requesting that your puppy of choice, tail NOT be docked, the full re-homing fee is due at the time of adoption application approval and there are no refunds.
+We sometimes have multiple inquiries for a single puppy.
 If we do not receive the deposit within what we deem a reasonable amount of time, you will be notified that your application approval has been rescinded and the puppy will go to the next approved adoptive family.

-We accept payments via Venmo or Zelle.
-The balance can also be paid using the methods mentioned.
+We accept payments via Zelle ONLY.
+If you have a bank account, using Zelle should not be a problem.
+The balance can also be paid using the method mentioned or by paying with cash.
 The puppy adoption balance is due on the designated puppy pick-up day, when the puppies are 8 weeks old.
-We typically set the pick-up appointments for the Friday-Sunday after the puppies turn 8 weeks old.
+We typically set the puppy pick-up appointments for the Friday and Saturday after the puppies turn 8 weeks old.

 In order to assure the best and safest environment for our puppies, we hold off on setting up puppy visits with their awaiting families.
 We have a "closed home/environment," until they are 4 weeks old.
 We post tons of videos and photos on our Facebook page and YouTube so you can watch your baby growing up, never missing all of the adorable moments.